influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ####  writeReqBytes

-* The total size, in bytes, of line protocol data received by write requests, using the /write HTTP endpoint.
+* The total size, in bytes, of line protocol data received by write requests, using the HTTP `/write` endpoint.
 * Data type: integer

 ####  writeReqDurationNs

-* The total duration, in nanoseconds (ns), of write requests served using the /write HTTP endpoint.
+* The duration (wall time), in nanoseconds, of write requests served using the `/write` HTTP endpoint.
 * Data type: integer
+* Examples
-* Used in "HTTP Request Duration (99th %)"
+  * "HTTP Request Duration (99th %)" metric in [InfluxDB OSS Stats](/platform/monitoring/dashboard-oss-monitoring#http-request-duration-99th-%) and [InfluxDB Enterprise Stats](/platform/monitoring/dashboard-enterprise-monitoring#http-request-duration-99th-%) dashboards.

 -----

 ### queryExecutor

-The statistics related to the Query Executor of the InfluxDB engine.
+The `queryExecutor` statistics related to usage of the Query Executor of the InfluxDB engine.

 ####  queriesActive